davitmarg/Epimetheus-Bot/README.md

 - **Vector Search**: ChromaDB used for content-based document routing
 - **ChromaDB**: Can be used as persistent local client or via HTTP (recommended for Docker)
 - **Message Filtering**: Bot ignores its own messages to prevent loops
+- **Real-time Processing**: Messages are processed immediately upon receipt (no batching delays)
 - **Scalability**: Services can run together in a single process or separately
 - **Communication**: Bot and Updater Service communicate via Redis queue (no HTTP required)
 - **Document Routing**: Messages automatically routed to documents using vector similarity search
+- **Slack Notifications**: Optional notifications sent to Slack threads when documents are updated

 ## Testing